 Our research identified the following drivers of parent satisfaction when it comes to disposable nappies:

 Ultimately, it’s all about finding the nappies that match both your needs and budget.
-Our survey of parents recorded an average spend of $52 a month, with about one in four (17%) saying they tend to buy the cheapest nappies available.
+Our survey of Aussie parents saw the average monthly spend on nappies total $44, with one in five mums and dads (20%) saying they tend to buy the cheapest nappies available.
 Everyone wants to bag a bargain, but consider how many cheap nappies you are likely to go through compared to how many slightly more expensive nappies you’re likely to use.
 Taking the cheaper option could mean you use more nappies and end up needing to replace them sooner.
 When it comes to nappies, it’s generally a case of getting what you pay for.

 If you’re looking for cheap disposable nappies, the supermarkets are often the way to go.
 But are they any good?
-ALDI Mamia has previously topped our customer ratings and again rated well in 2018.
-Coles and Woolworths’ offerings, however, came bottom of the pile this time around.
+ALDI Mamia has topped our customer ratings several times, with Woolies bagging a number of five-star ratings, while it appears Coles still has some work to do to win over parents at the checkout.

 You won’t really know how good nappies are until your baby uses them, but the good news on that front is many brands offer free samples for you to try before you buy.
 Both Huggies and BabyLove offer free samples in exchange for a few personal details.
 Why not give them a go and let us know what you think?

-Canstar Blue commissioned I-view to survey 1,300 Australian parents across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased or used disposable baby nappies in the last six months – in this case, 1,085 people.
+Canstar Blue surveyed 1,200 Australian parents of children aged 6 years and under across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased or used disposable baby nappies in the last 6 months – in this case, 950 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.